nf-core/genomeannotator/docs/usage.md

 ## Reference genome alignments

-GENOMEANNOTATOR can align your assembly to one or more related reference genomes to lift their existing annotations and use this information during gene building.
+nf-core/genomeannotator can align your assembly to one or more related reference genomes to lift their existing annotations and use this information during gene building.
 We have tested this primarily with assemblies and annotations from [EnsEMBL](https://ftp.ensembl.org/pub/), but other sources may work too.
 Note that the annotation must be in GTF format!
-To pass this data to GENOMEANNOTATOR, a sample sheet is needed.
+To pass this data to nf-core/genomeannotator, a sample sheet is needed.

 The format should be as follows: